 360° Photo or Video Content:

 The Street View App lets you create 360° photos directly with your smartphone – for free and without any additional hardware.
 Just open the app on your iOS or Android device and click on “Create” and take a series of photos.
 The photos are taken automatically and once you’re done, the app does all the stitching work for you.
 After the stitching is done, the 360° photo will be automatically saved to your smartphone and can then be integrated into your Virtual Reality project.

 If you already have a 360° camera, the stiching often comes with it for free, e.g. the THETA stiching app (for Ricoh Theta cameras) or the Insta360 Pro STITCHER (for Insta cameras).

 Editing 360° Content:

 GIMP is a free software for photo editing.
 With the open source image editor, you are able to use a wide range of photo editing tools.
 By adjusting the contrast, color saturation, brightness or other parameters, you can make your 360° photos look more professional.

-While 360° photo content can be edited in many free image editing tools, this is not the case for 360° video and it’s not too easy to find a good solution even for basic editing such as trimming.
+While 360° photo content can be edited with many free image editing tools, this is not the case for 360° video and it’s not too easy to find a good solution even for basic editing such as trimming.

 3D Animations and Models: